 Student Instructions on How to

-Because a commitment to research is an important element in our students’ education, Amridge University has developed and implemented a Web-Enabled Research Log System (Research Log).
+Because a commitment to research is an important element in our students’ education, Amridge University developed and implemented a Web-Enabled Research Log System (Research Log).
 The Research Log will help in three ways:

 2. It will help faculty obtain a better understanding of where and how students are conducting their research for a given class.
 From this information, faculty can review the research logs to help determine if they need to make adjustments in courses to help students master research processes.
 Also, because faculty can view the Research Log system in real-time, faculty can immediately contact selected students who are going to sites not considered “scholarly” sources.